PRANAV1199/Abusive-Text-Classifier/README.md

 # Hate Speech Classification
 # Overview

 This repository contains code and resources for a machine learning project focused on classifying comments as abusive or non-abusive using different techniques.
-The project is divided into three parts: TF-IDF + KNN classification, LSTM-based classification, and Multilingual language model classification using mBERT and MuRIL.
+The project is divided into three parts: TF-IDF + KNN classification and LSTM-based classification.
 Dataset

 The dataset consists of around 20,000 comments in the Hindi language, labeled as either abusive (0) or non-abusive (1).
 The dataset is provided in the Google Drive link.
 The comments have been preprocessed, and each data point includes the comment text and its corresponding label.